probablycorey/test/README.md

 # Who can join?

 Anyone who isn't an asshole.
+JK, nobody can join.